christianeyee/northwind/README.md

 * While it can also return XML, it is highly recommended that you always ask for JSON.
 * You may need to send ```headers = {'content-type': ‘application/json'}``` along with your requests.
 * You do not have to set this API up if you think it will take up too much time to install.
 All you need is to submit your working Python program and the output text file.
+* This is not a group activity.
+* If you have any concerns, approach any TeamTationer.